 - A classical education model is teacher-driven and may feel overwhelming to homeschool parents.

-Notes on the Classical Education Learning Model
+Notes About the Classical Learning Model

 Faith-Based or Secular Classical Education Curriculum

 If you’re interested in pursuing a classical liberal arts education, you’ll quickly discover that most classical curriculum is rooted in Christian principles.
-This might be a great fit for people who want a Christian curriculum.
+This is a great fit for people who want a Christian curriculum.
 However, you’ll face a few more challenges if you prefer not to purchase a Christian-based curriculum.

 Classical Homeschooling & Education: Books for Parents

-Below you’ll find a combination of books, websites, and online programs for classical education and homeschooling.
+Below, you’ll find a combination of books, websites, and online programs for classical education and homeschooling.

 - Ancient History from Primary Sources: A Literary Timeline by Laurie Bluedorn.